A Narrowband Fully-Analog Multi-Antenna Transmitter: Numerical results and practical implications

 In practical implementations, each antenna branch should include appropriate band-pass filtering to suppress any out-of-band spectral components generated during the control transient in the reconfiguration interval.

-In Table~\ref{tab:joint_rate_power_summary}, in column ``Reconf.'', we have collected approximate values for $T_{\mathrm{sw}}$ for different phase-shifter technologies.
-As can be seen from this table, RF-MEMS reconfiguration supports long-symbol OFDM (e.g. $\Delta f=15$\,kHz), leaving $\approx 60\,\mu$s steady-state in a $\sim 70\,\mu$s symbol interval.
+The ``Reconf.'' column of Table~\ref{tab:joint_rate_power_summary} lists approximate values of $T_{\mathrm{sw}}$ for the representative phase-control technologies.
+The table shows that RF-MEMS reconfiguration supports long-symbol OFDM (e.g., $\Delta f=15$\,kHz), leaving an approximately $60\,\mu$s steady-state interval in a $\sim 70\,\mu$s symbol interval.
 The other phase-control options listed in Table~\ref{tab:joint_rate_power_summary} support even the shortest-duration OFDM symbols in a direct timing sense.

+The phase-control options in Table~\ref{tab:joint_rate_power_summary} should be interpreted as representative implementation points rather than as a prescription of a single switch technology.
+A GaN-switch-based discrete-delay implementation is attractive when high RF power handling, linearity, and fast switching are prioritized.
+Silicon/UltraCMOS FET switch implementations provide a different trade-off, often emphasizing integration, availability, and control simplicity, while RF-MEMS and digital phase-shifter modules represent other points in the insertion-loss, speed, and DC-power design space.
+The proposed architecture is therefore independent of the specific phase-control technology; the selected COTS entries instantiate representative loss/speed/power trade-offs.

 A discussion of a direct wideband extension of the single-subcarrier OFDM into multiple subcarriers is provided in Appendix~\ref{appendix:wideband_ofdm}.